 1080 Kaumoku St. (Mariner’s Ridge): Jeff Jersets and his spirited neighbors spread holiday cheer on this magical street.
 Jersets’ “larger-than-life” display consists of a 4-foot-tall star perched on the rooftop and several 6-foot candles and 8-foot nutcrackers that will be lit from about 6 p.m. until midnight through mid-January.

 91-6523 Kapolei Parkway: It’s show time at the Watanabe home.
 Tune in to radio station 106.5 FM for a synchronized “Christmas Light Show” consisting of 38,000 lights, a 20-foot “mega” Christmas tree with a 3-D star, snow-falling lights, a snow machine and an inflatable snow globe, along with a projection of Santa waving in the window.
 The family is accepting donations for Kuakini Foundation.
 Hours are from 5:30 to 10 p.m. daily through Dec.
-26. Visit www.daohanachristmaslightshow.com.
+26. Visit www.daohanachristmaslightshow.com for more info.

-*The Kapolei Parkway house is not doing their light display in 2014.
+*The Kapolei Parkway house did not do their light display in 2014.
 They decided to take a year off.
-Hopefully they will be back next year.
+If anyone heads that way drop us a comment or an email and let us know if they are back up and running.

 91-1075 Kaunolu St: Check out the Bautistas’ eco-friendly display consisting of a Ferris wheel, a swing and moving characters from Disney, Pixar, Nickelodeon and others, all created primarily from recycled materials such as plastic and Styrofoam.